birendpatel/SCIPACK/README.md

 To microbenchmark the core SCIPACK functions, execute `make benchmarks` in the root directory.
 Then run `./build/benchmarks`.

 These microbenchmarks are performed using the SCIPACK timer submodule, which uses the time stamp counter (TSC) as its underlying wall clock.
-For portability, the benchmarks program estimates the TSC frequency on startup.
+For portability between Linux and Windows, the benchmarks program estimates the TSC frequency on startup.
 Typically, the estimate is within 10 megahertz of the true value.

 If you know the true TSC frequency of your processor, you can override the internal sampling algorithm.